tjscollins/axe-crawler/README.md

 npm install -g axe-crawler
 ```

+Install [Google Chrome Driver](https://sites.google.com/a/chromium.org/chromedriver/) for your system and make sure the executable is on your environment's PATH.

 ## Basic Usage

 axe-crawler defaults to crawling through all links it can find WITHIN the provided doman name.
 If you use